 If you’re planning ahead, you’re in luck.
 Long-term care insurance policies can be a wonderful option for financing the care expenses you’ll incur down the road.
-As you can imagine, though, the younger you are when you purchase your policy, the more affordable the monthly premium will be.
+As you might imagine, the younger you are when you purchase your policy, the more affordable the monthly premium will be.

-We recommend meeting with a trusted financial advisor or insurance representative to make sure you buy a plan that will do what it says it’s going to do, and that makes sense for your projected needs.
+We recommend meeting with a trusted financial advisor or insurance representative to make sure you buy a plan that will deliver for you, and that makes sense for your projected needs.

-As with all insurance policies – you never want to be inadequately or over-insured – its always best to strike that middle ground.
+As with all insurance policies (you never want to be inadequately nor over-insured) it’s always best to strike that middle ground.

-As a result of the 2008 financial crisis, reverse mortgages came under stringent scrutiny.
-However, the recent tightening up of lender loopholes, and the stabilization of the real estate market, make these and similar equity lines of credit a viable options for many senior homeowners.
+As a result of the 2008 financial crisis, reverse mortgages came under rigorous scrutiny.
+However, the recent tightening up of lender loopholes and the stabilization of the real estate market make these, and similar equity lines of credit, viable options for many senior homeowners.

-By taking out just what you need, you can finance the remainder of your home health care costs for the next five, ten or 20-years.
+By taking out just what you need, you can finance the remainder of your in-home health care costs for the next five, ten or twenty years.

-Ultimately, these mortgage plans view your home as a retirement investment, and once you’ve signed on the dotted line, it’s almost the same as making a withdrawal on years of retirement investments, as you would with a traditional IRA, money market, 401(k), etc.
+Ultimately, these mortgage plans view your home as a retirement investment.
+So once you sign on the dotted line, it’s almost the same as making a withdrawal on years of retirement investments, as you would with a traditional IRA, money market, 401(k), etc.

 Again, you should speak with a certified financial planner or a certified public accountant before making any significant changes in your financial plan.

-The Department of Veterans Affairs (VA) offers several different programs to cover or offset the cost of home care.
+The Department of Veterans Affairs (VA) offers several different programs to cover or offset the cost of in-home care.
 The most widely-used are the Improved Pension, Homebound and Aid and Attendance funds.

 Life Insurance Conversions

-If you or a loved one are still paying monthly premiums for a life insurance policy, you may be eligible for a life insurance conversions.
-There a few different options, depending on your plan.
+If you or a loved one are still paying monthly premiums for a life insurance policy, you may be eligible for a life insurance conversion.
+There are a few different options, depending on your plan.

-Always consult with qualified, licensed insurance agent before making any permanent decisions regarding your policy.
+Always consult with a qualified, licensed insurance agent before making any permanent decisions regarding your policy.